wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools & Projects/Dev-IDE.md

 # Awesome IDE

+- [Devbox #Project#](https://github.com/jetpack-io/devbox): Devbox is a command-line tool that lets you easily create isolated shells and containers.
+You start by defining the list of packages required by your development environment, and devbox uses that definition to create an isolated environment just for your application.

+- [Sidekick #Project#](https://github.com/runsidekick/sidekick): Free and open-source live application debugger.
+Like chrome dev tools but for your backend

 # Eclipse

 - [theia #Project#](https://github.com/eclipse-theia/theia): Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.